 “A personalised reply, containing the information I required and a personal sign-off delivered in three minutes, coupled with a devoted customer service channel, which is linked to on the main B&Q channel, with its lengthy operating hours (7am - 11pm) clearly stated in the profile means B&Q goes straight to the top of the chart.”

 Social has its own rules and tone of voice.
 This can be daunting, your responses are in the public gaze and how you engage with your customers can change perceptions of how they, and anyone else who happens to see the conversation, see your brand – for better or worse.

 Most customers are tired of automated phone lines, scripted responses, being kept on hold, being pushed from pillar to post to get an answer.
 Social customer service can help you rewrite the service rule book, do something new, humanize your company and build trust.
 And remember, a quick response doesn’t always mean a quality response.
-Here are a few pointers to help you get your responses right:
+Here are a few pointers to help you avoid social customer service mistakes:

 - Address your customers by name and be personable.

 - Sign off your messages with a name, or initials to be friendly.

 - Empower your support team to respond without a script and have conversations which your customers can relate to.

 - Avoid canned responses.
 People are savvy and will see when you are sending the same response to everyone.